subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## The Reinforcement Learning Framework for Decision Making

-In Part 3 I talked about models for perception, but did not incorporate agents taking actions into this framework.
-Before getting into models for the brain.
-The category of AI models that are used to model agents and actions, is called Reinforcement Learning or RL.
+If we adopt the viewpoint of an autonomous agent, such as a human being, then we also have to introduce the concept of an action.
+Actions are ways in which the agent can influence the external world thus enabling it to achieve its objectives.
+There is a branch of AI called reinforcement learning that builds models for agentic actions and decision making, and I am going to briefly introduce that next.

 ![](https://subirvarma.github.io/GeneralCognitics/images/agent1.png)

 Figure 1: The Reinforcement Learning Control Framework: An Agent Acting in the Real World

 The RL framework is shown above and it shows an agent operation in the real world.
-Assuming it action $A_t$ at time $t$ based on environemnatl state $O_t$, this results in a change in its environment.
-The new environemntal state $O_{t+1}$ is then comminicated back to the agent, along with an option reward signal $R_t$.
+Assuming it takes action $A_t$ at time $t$ based on environmental state $O_t$, and this results in a change in its environment.
+The new environemntal state $O_{t+1}$ is then communicated back to the agent, along with an option reward signal $R_t$.
 The reward signal tells the agent whether the action resulted in a positive outcome (or not).
 The agent then takes the next action $A_{t+1}$ and the loop goes through another cycle.
-RL is focused on chooseing the actions sequence $A_1,...,A_t$$ so as to maximixe the total reward over the lifetime of the agent.
+RL is focused on choosing the actions sequence $A_1,...,A_t$ so as to maximixe the total reward over the lifetime of the agent.

 ![](https://subirvarma.github.io/GeneralCognitics/images/agent2.png)

 Figure 2: Model Based Control in Reinforcement Learning: An Agent Planning its Actions Based on an Internal Model

 The RL framework shown in figure 1 leaves open the problem of how the agent figures out what action to take for a given state of the environment.
-But what if the agent possesed a model for trhe enviroment that allowed it to predict the state state (and reward), as a function of the prior state and the action it took.
+But what if the agent possesed a model for trhe enviroment that allowed it to predict the state (and reward), as a function of the prior state and the action it took.
 This scenario is shown in figure 2, in which I have replaced the real world, by a model for the real world.
 This model allows the agent to try out various scenarios and sequences of actions, without actually taking any action in the real world, which is also called planning.
-Potentially this can enable it to figure out the best action for any given state of the environment.
-This is more fleshed out in figure 3.
+Potentially this can enable it to figure out the best action for a given state of the environment and this is more fleshed out in figure 3.

 ![](https://subirvarma.github.io/GeneralCognitics/images/Agent31.png)

 Figure 3: Integration of Planning and Acting: Agent used its Internal Model to take better actions in the Real World

 The above figure is similar to figure 1, except that now the agent has a 'brain' that contains a model for the world.
-Using this model the agent generated multiple scenarios driven by sequences of actions, and then chooses the scenario that has the best outcome in terms of the total reward received.
-It then cariies out the first action the sequence, which changes the environment state.
-The agent then incorporates the new information into its model, and then repeates the process.
-This model underlies the famous Go playing model AlphaGo from DeepMind from a few years ago.
+Using this model the agent generates multiple scenarios driven by sequences of actions, and then chooses the scenario that has the best outcome in terms of the total reward received.
+It then carries out the first action the sequence, which changes the environment state.
+The agent then incorporates the new information into its model, and then repeats the process.
+This model underlies the famous Go playing program AlphaGo from DeepMind from a few years ago.
 This framework shows how critical the world model is for this system to work.

 So far we I haven't talked abouit how to build a world model, and the question arises whether it can be built using an Artificial Neural Network (ANN), or more specifically an EBM.
 If the latter can be demonstrated, then this provides a model for how the brain operates, since in all likelihood the brain is an EBM consisting of biological neurons, as described in Part 3.

+All living organisms, even plants, are thought to possess a model for their environment.
+These models vary in their level of sophistication depending upon the neural capacity of the organism, but in general contain enough information to enable the organism to carry out its day to day activities.
+For example single celled bacteria such as *E. Coli* sense their environment through sensors on their cell wall, and can move in the direction of food sources by using their flagellum.
+Theirs is a pretty rudimentary model of the environment, and doesn't even require neurons, but is sufficient for their purposes.
+As we move up the evolutionary ladder, the models become more sophisticated, and enable the animal to predict the state of the world several steps into the future.
+Humans have taken this capability to the extreme, our predictive powers extent all the wy to the death of the sun in a few billion years from now.

 ## A Decision Making Framework for the Brain